2. The Personal Impersonalized: Contents Beyond a Christmas Card

 Meanwhile, back at the poem, what establishes a reading of Animula is announced in its first line, which lifts, translates, and condenses the first few lines from the passage in Purgatorio.
 Eliot marks his translation with single quotation marks: ‘Issues from the hand of God, the simple soul’.

-The poem seems to articulate an impersonal account into the path of life by an observing persona; that is, in the third person, it resists any particular positioning of the speaker with the insertion of a lyrical “I.” But that missing “I” becomes somewhat conspicuous by its absence; pushed further, the adult speaker appears puzzlingly alienated from both the child’s imaginative and physical world—yet at the same time so close.
+The poem seems to articulate an impersonal account into the path of life by an observing persona; that is, in the third person, it resists any relational positioning of the speaker with the insertion of a lyrical “I.” But that missing “I” becomes somewhat conspicuous by its absence, as a kind of purposeful disociation; pushed further, the adult speaker appears puzzlingly alienated from both the child’s imaginative and physical world—yet at the same time so very close.

 So far, so good—at least for this child.
 Nothing seems too far beyond the expected.
 This child is, at least, on the pathway into our mutable world.
 Noteworthy, too, is that, unlike in Purgatorio, the figure is not designated as “she,” and will not be.